 What are artist residencies, why are they good for your practice, and how do you go about approaching them?

-John Eng Kiet Bloomfield, Senior Programme Curator at Wysing Arts Centre will join us for a toolkit about artist residencies.
+John Eng Kiet Bloomfield, Senior Curator of Programmes at Wysing Arts Centre will join us for a toolkit about artist residencies.
 Hear John talk about what they are, how Wysing approach residencies, and why they are so important for artists’ development.
 John will share examples and anecdotes, before opening up for your questions and responses.